How Divorce Can Impact a Business Owner

 Financial Implications

-Once a business has been valued, there are various ways of dealing with how to structure a settlement of the business element in a financial settlement.
-The amount of the other party’s interest will need to be determined, depending on all of the circumstances of the case.
-It may be appropriate for the business owner to offer to make payment of a lump sum in lieu of the other party’s interest in the business either by utilising other available cash assets, or by raising a loan against the value of the business.
-Another option could be to offer to offset the value of the other assets so that the other party would retain a larger share of another marital asset.
+Once a business has been valued, there are a number of options to be considered.
+Firstly, the amount of the other party’s interest will need to be determined, which will depend on all of the circumstances of the case.
+If appropriate, a lump sum may be offered in lieu of the other party’s interest.
+This may be raised by utilising any available cash assets, or by raising a loan against the value of the business.
+Another option could be to offer to offset the value of the other party’s interest in the business against other marital assets so that they would retain a larger share of another marital asset.

 Given the complexity involved, it's advisable to seek the expertise of a specialist lawyer early on to consider the best way to settle the business element.